pachadotdev/tradestatistics-documentation-v2/docs/01-processing.md

 1. The data considers an aggregation level of four digits in the Harmonized System
 2. All the observations before 1988 were converted from SITC rev 1 and 2 to HS rev 1992
+3. For each year, paste the series, group by reporter, partner and commodity and take the maximum export/import value
-3. There is one column for exports and one for imports, respecting that one column is in FOB units and the other in CIF units
+4. There is one column for exports and one for imports, respecting that one column is in FOB units and the other in CIF units
-4. A full join operation was performed, where missing or non-existing flows are replaced by zero values
+5. A full join operation was performed, where missing or non-existing flows are replaced by zero values

+The third point hass some details:

+3.1.
+Before 1976 I took converted SITC rev 1 data, before 1988 converted SITC rev 1 and 2, and since then SITC rev 1,2 and HS rev 92 because of data availability
+3.2.
+This fills gaps in the data, for example if a country hasn't implemented HS rev 92 by 1995, then it would figure as unavailable in the HS data but we also have SITC rev 1 and 2 to add the missing information

 ## GitHub repositories